PromQL API

 1

-Example of API call:
+Example API calls:

 Instant Query: